 Storing Your Puzzles

-I bought on of these photo cases for keeping track of our smaller printables like these angle puzzles, as well as our clip cards, cloud counting cards, and more.
+I bought one of these photo cases for keeping track of our smaller printables like these puzzles, as well as our clip cards, cloud counting cards, and more.
 This way everything is in one spot and I’m not looking around for them.
+Talk about angle practice on the go!

 One thing I really like about the small individual cases is that if we are going somewhere like the library to do school, I can grab the individual case we need and go.
 Or I could grab the whole case.